 Great Barrier Reef

-Though ‘rainbow’ doesn’t really qualify as a colour, but there’s no other way to describe the incredible colour of the Great Barrier Reef.
-As the world’s largest reef system, and home to around 1,500 species of fish, you can expect to see every colour imaginable when diving or snorkelling off one of the 900 islands that are part of the reef.
+Though ‘rainbow’ doesn’t really qualify as a color, but there’s no other way to describe the incredible color of the Great Barrier Reef.
+As the world’s largest reef system, and home to around 1,500 species of fish, you can expect to see every color imaginable when diving or snorkeling off one of the 900 islands that are part of the reef.

-You can book a snorkelling or diving day tour to explore the Great Barrier Reef from Cairns, in northern Queensland, or the Whitsunday Islands, a 2-hour flight from Brisbane.
+You can book a snorkeling or diving day tour to explore the Great Barrier Reef from Cairns, in northern Queensland, or the Whitsunday Islands, a 2-hour flight from Brisbane.